Tutorial

 KOReader

-If you’re looking for a dictionary to use with it, the GNU Collaborative International Dictionary of English is free and rather comprehensive.
+If you’re looking for a dictionary to use with KOReader, the GNU Collaborative International Dictionary of English is free and rather comprehensive.

 Congrats, you’ve got your Kindle ready to go!
 You now have advanced control and configuration options available to you and hopefully the potential for a better reading experience.

 I recommend having a look through the MobileRead Forums and all the cool stuff it has to offer.
 I also recommend switching off wireless unless you’re using it, as I’ve found it can be quite the battery hog.
-I’ve also found great value in a magnetic cable that helps minimise wear to the fragile Micro USB connectors.
+A magnetic cable is also of great value to help minimise wear to the fragile Micro USB connectors.

 Footnotes